abeelgetahun/block-chain/README.md

 # Blockchain Group Project Portfolio (Solidity)

-This repository is the official submission for the **Laboratory Assignment: Group Project (5 members, 10%)**.
+This repository is the official submission for the **Laboratory Assignment: Group Project (5 members)**.

 The team completed the **Alchemy University – Learn Solidity** track and organized all course deliverables in member-specific folders.